Soft Sourdough Dinner Rolls

 Sample baking schedule

-The following baking schedule has been tested in a kitchen with an ambient temperature of 68ยฐF (20ยฐC).
+The following baking schedule has been tested in a kitchen with an ambient temperature of 68°F (20°C).

 - 8:00 PM: Feed sourdough starter.

-- 7:30 AM: Melt butter, milk, salt and sugar and allow it to cool down to room temperature.
+- 7:30 AM: Melt butter, milk, salt, and sugar, and allow it to cool down to room temperature.

-- 8:00 AM: Mix dough and lest rest 1 hour.
+- 8:00 AM: Mix dough and let rest 1 hour.

-- 9:00 AM: Stretch and fold dough, cover and let rest 30 minutes.
+- 9:00 AM: Stretch and fold dough, cover, and let rest 30 minutes.

-- 9:30 AM: Stretch and fold dough, cover and let rest 30 minutes.
+- 9:30 AM: Stretch and fold dough, cover, and let rest 30 minutes.

-- 10:00 AM: Stretch and fold dough, cover and let rest 2 hours.
+- 10:00 AM: Stretch and fold dough, cover, and let rest 2 hours.

 - 4:00 PM: Bake.

-NOTE: Warmer kitchens need less time to rise, colder kitchens will need more time to rise.
+NOTE: Warmer kitchens need less time to rise; colder kitchens will need more time to rise.

 How to make them